Join the effort to make our schools more healthy and productive for the next generation.

 Schools are the heart and soul of our communities with 20% of our nation attending schools every day.
-Green schools can save money in operations and maintenance to hire new teachers, computers and textbooks.
-USGBC-C4's goal of inspiring local leadership is key to ensuring that students attend high-performing schools that offer a nurturing learning environment and use less money on energy and water - saving taxpayer money for textbooks, computers, and teacher retention.
+Green schools can save money in operations and maintenance to hire new teachers, computers, and textbooks.
+The Green Schools Steering Committee's goal of inspiring green school advocates is key to ensuring that students attend high-performing schools that offer a nurturing learning environment and use less money on energy and water - saving taxpayer money for better uses like textbooks, computers, and more teachers.

 20% of America goes to school every day.

 Too many of these students and teachers attend schools that are inefficient and miss important opportunities to reduce operational costs, foster learning and protect student health.
-By promoting the greening of all schoolsundefinednew or existingundefinedwe can make a tremendous impact on student health, test scores, teacher retention, school operational costs and the environment.
+By promoting an environmental retrofit of all schools new or existing we can make a tremendous impact on student health, test scores, teacher retention, school operational costs and the environment.

 1. Save Money